 Universal Studios Japan, or USJ as it’s known for short, isn’t exactly a cheap day out, but it is a major destination in Osaka, with thousands making the pilgrimage to visit Harry Potter’s Wizarding World along with Shrek, Snoopy, Woody Woodpecker, Sesame Street, and the rest of the gang (and now, the Minions too—more on that in a bit).
 There’s a lot to enjoy, whatever your taste in entertainment.

-If you are a fan of the cheeky yellow characters from Despicable Me, you’ll be thrilled to hear that they are a new feature of the park.
+If you’re a fan of the cheeky yellow characters from Despicable Me, you’ll be thrilled to hear that they are now a feature of the theme park.
 At the rather aptly named Minion Park, you’ll be able to see shows, buy Minion-themed stuff, eat Minion-themed food, and try out the “Despicable Me Minion Mayhem” ride.
-There are even Minion-themed rooms at the USJ hotel, for seriously serious fans.
+There are even Minion-themed rooms at this USJ hotel, for seriously serious fans.

 You might have heard about the Cool Japan Zone, where hits from Japanese anime and cinema have been turned into attractions of varying thrill levels for three years running now.
-This part of the park is, however, seasonal, and closed from June 25th, 2017.
+This part of the park is, however, seasonal, and is currently closed.
 Check back for updates to see when it will re-open.

-Coming up from June 30th, you can instead enjoy special One Piece, Dragon Ball Z, Gintama and other manga-inspired events, as well as drumming and dances by cute little Japanese monsters (this is ongoing).
-Space Fantasy fans will be pleased to know that the classic ride will also re-open from June 29th, after being closed for six months for maintenance.
-Most of the other attractions will be open, too.
+You can instead enjoy special One Piece, Dragon Ball Z, Gintama and other manga-inspired events, as well as drumming and dances by cute little Japanese monsters (ongoing).
+Space Fantasy fans will be pleased to know that the classic ride has re-opened following maintenance (though will be temporarily closed from November 6-12).
+Almost all of the other attractions are open, too.

 How to stretch your yen at USJ